jseparovic1/forecaster/Readme.md

 # Forecaster

 Forecaster is command line application that gets forecast via Weather API for list of cities provided by Musement API.
-Goal of this application is to demonstrate implementing all requirements while writing clean tested and maintainable code.
+Goal of this application is to demonstrate author ability to implement all requirements while writing clean tested and maintainable code.

 ## Aplicaiton logic